rowland007/Cyber-Playbook/docs/glossary.md

 ## G

 - **Governance** - The action or manner of governing (Cambridge Dictionary, 2019).
+- **Guideline** - Generally recommended practices that are based on industry-recognized practices or cultural norms within an organization (Cornelius, 2017).

 ## H

 - **Head-Sized Piece** - The portion of a system that fits comfortably inside an analyst’s head and is thus readily understood; it is a functional primitive and is described by a mini specification (Robertson & Robertson, 2013).
+- **Health Insurance Portability and Accountability Act (HIPAA)** - A U.S. Law designed to provide privacy standards to protect patients’ medical records and other health information provide to health plans, doctors, hospitals and other health care providers (Shiel, n.d.).
 - **Hierarchical IDSs** - Defense-in-depth methodology that puts layers of intrusion detection in place.
 Each level elevates the strength of the response to the next level if needed.
 - **Honeynets** - A honeynet is a network containing honeypots.
 A virtual honeynet is one that resides in a single server, but pretends to be a full network (PC Magazine, 2018).
 - **Honeypot** - A server that is configured to detect an intruder by mirroring a real production system.
 A honeypot appears as an ordinary server doing work, but all the data and transactions are phony.
 Located either in or outside the firewall, the honeypot is used to learn about an intruder’s techniques as well as determine vulnerabilities in the real system (PC Magazine, 2018).